What is technical marketing?

 - Create long-term plans which include the entire digital marketing mix/the user lifecycle

 - Grow awareness and traffic to the site, with SEO and media coverage (earned media)

 - Basic coding skills to build and test landing pages

-- Analytics and excel for testing, data manipulation and being a an statistical ninja.
+- Analytics and excel for testing, data manipulation and being a statistical ninja.

-http://technicalmktg.com/ is a great resource in understanding the skill requirements for technical marketing.
+http://technicalmktg.com/ is a great resource for understanding the skill requirements for technical marketing.

-The time has came to become more technical.
+The time has come to become more technical.
 Are you up for the challenge?
 Write your thoughts below of this article, about your interest and experiences to date.